Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Chicken wing is lower in Cholesterol.
+• Chicken wings are lower in cholesterol.

 Chicken, liver, all classes, raw and Chicken, broilers or fryers, wing, meat and skin, cooked, fried, batter types were used in this article.